Pinkerton: 'The New Class War' Exposes the Oligarchs and Their Enablers

 Those are thumping numbers in favor of preserving Social Security, which has, after all, been the centerpiece of the social-welfare state over the last eight decades.

 Yet as we have leaned by now, the rich see the world differently.
 From the perspective of some mountaintop at Davos, or from a high-rise in Manhattan, or an estate in Beverly Hills, Social Security is just another program for the unglamorous, politically incorrect middle class.
-And so there’s always some think-tank study that says that the proles wouldn’t mind if the program were trimmed, or even transformed—especially if Wall Street could benefit.
+And so there’s always some think-tank study that says that the proles wouldn’t mind if the program were trimmed or even transformed—especially if Wall Street could benefit.
 Here’s Lind: “Reflecting donor-overclass priorities, President George W. Bush made cutting Social Security by means of partial privatization the centerpiece of his second-term agenda.”

 Okay, that was Bush, faithful to some libertarian economic playbook.
 But then, proving that this fused liberaltarian mindset is bipartisan, Lind adds, “President Barack Obama, meanwhile, was the first Democratic president to propose cutting Social Security (by means of inflation adjustments).”